vyshnavi-adusumelli/FinBot/CONTRIBUTING.md

 This way, if users want to use the bot without developing, they can simply use this bot instead of having to run the application locally.

-#### How to develop the heroku bot
+#### How to develop the heroku bot server

 - Follow steps 1-3 above, except replace with your own email.
 Install Heroku cli [here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
-- Within github, add a secret for the heroku api key
+- Within github, add a secret for the heroku api key.
 - Create a new CI/CD pipeline (refer our yaml file [here](.github/workflows/deploy.yml)) and set up github actions.
+- Create a new Procfile and add `worker: python code/bot.py`.
+Refer ours [here](https://github.com/mtkumar123/MyDollarBot/blob/main/Procfile)
 - Within your heroku dashboard, you can view logs for the bot to understand well the deployment is running.
 You can also run the command `heroku logs` or `heroku logs -t`